 - Dealing with queries arising under Brussels IIA, the 1980 Hague Convention and the 1996 Hague Convention as well as other European regulations and international conventions;

 - Contributing to the shaping of developments in European and international family law, practice and policy;

-- domestic and international seminars/conferences.
+- Attending domestic and international seminars and conferences;

+The office can be contacted by email: email@example.com.
 The legal adviser to the Head of International Family Justice can be contacted by telephone: 020 7947 7197.

 Please note that the Office is not able to provide legal advice.